Pee-wee's Big Holiday: Plot

 After wandering lost for a time, he comes upon an Amish community, where he entertains the locals by slowly letting the air out of a balloon, causing it to squeak loudly and shrilly.
 Pee-wee discovers that the bank robbers are hiding among the Amish.
 That night when the women attempt to steal a horse and buggy, Pee-wee persuades them to leave some of their money behind for the Amish citizens to purchase a replacement.

-Pee-wee and the women arrive in New York where the three women are arrested.
+Pee-wee and the women arrive in New York where the three women are arrested by the New York Police Department.
 Wandering the city, Pee-wee tries to make it to Joe's birthday party but falls down a well in Central Park just before the birthday party starts.
 Joe thought that Pee-wee decided not to come to his party and cannot enjoy himself.
 In a state of melancholy, Joe turns on the TV to the local news.
-There is a story about a rescue attempt in progress to get "a boy" out of the well.
+There is a story about a rescue attempt by the New York Fire Department and the New York Police Department in progress to get "a boy" out of the well.
 Joe sneaks out of his apartment and rushes to the well and assists in the rescue.
 During the rescue, the entire town of Fairville, Pepper, Freckles, and Bella (while in their prison cell), travelling salesman Gordon, the staff of the snake farm, the hairdressers, Penny King, and Grizzly Bear Daniels are watching the news broadcast, that went national when Joe got involved.
+Joe then used a magnet he had in his suit to get Pee-Wee out of the well.
 When Pee-wee asks Joe, "What about the party?", Joe responds, "Pee-wee, we are the party", and then shows Pee-wee his miniatures including his own miniature version of Fairville he created, and a treehouse.

 Pee-wee returns to his job at Dan's Diner, where he shows the Fairville residents some of the items he acquired during his trip.
 Joe appears in Fairville to give Pee-wee a ride on his motorcycle.